Brett Eibner: Eastern Reyes del Tigre

 In July 2020, Eibner signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
 He pitched in 5 games throwing 5.1 innings with a 0.00 ERA and 8 strikeouts.

 Miami Marlins

 On August 2, 2020, the Miami Marlins purchased Eibner's contract.
 Eibner was selected to the major league roster on August 18 and made his MLB debut as a pitcher that night in the ninth inning against the New York Mets.
-On August 29, 2020, Eibner was designated for assignment by the Marlins.
+On August 29, Eibner was designated for assignment by the Marlins.
 Eibner was re-selected to the active roster on September 21.
-Eibner was designated for assignment a second time on September 23.
+Eibner was designated for assignment a second time on September 23, after Stephen Tarpley was activated from the injured list.

 On April 10, 2021, Eibner re-signed with the Marlins on a minor league contract.
-He elected free agency on November 7, 2021.
+He spent the season with the Triple–A Jacksonville Jumbo Shrimp, for whom he made 11 appearances and logged a 3.46 ERA with 14 strikeouts and 3 saves in 13.0 innings of work.
+Eibner elected free agency following the season on November 7.

+On May 1, 2023, Eibner announced his retirement from professional baseball via Instagram.